-In the key of C we have these chords: C – Dm – Em – F – G – Am – Bdim.
+In the key of C, we have these chords: C – Dm – Em – F – G – Am – Bdim.
 To replace these with roman numerals you simply number them, like this:

 C (I) – Dm (II) – Em (III) – F (IV) – G (V) – Am (VI) – Bdim (VII)